 The Leitz 9cm f4 Elmar is almost as ubiquitous as the famous Leitz 5cm f3.5 Elmar but often seems forgotten about.

 The lens dates back to 1933 and was Leica’s first 90mm.
 It was likely designed to take advantage of their newly released rangefinder camera, the model III.
-The 9cm Elmar is part of the the first wave of Leica’s new 35mm camera system, which, only three years prior received their first interchangeable lens mount.
+The 9cm Elmar is part of the the first wave of Leica’s new 35mm camera system, which, only three years prior, received their first interchangeable lens mount.
 This was a time of critical innovation that begot near-modern expectations of portable cameras.

 My copy of the 9cm Elmar is black and brassed with chrome trim from 1946.
 This is the first year that Leica applied UV coating to the front element.
 Beyond the addition of increasingly higher performing coatings and changes in barrel design, the simple four element in three group design endured until 1964, well into the Leica M mount days.
 There was even a collapsible version of the 90 Elmar!